Kaziranga National Park: Conservation management

 Perennial flooding and heavy rains have resulted in the death of wild animals and damage to the conservation infrastructures.
-To escape the water-logged areas, many animals migrate to elevated regions outside the park boundaries where they are susceptible to hunting, hit by speeding vehicles, or subject to reprisals by villagers for damaging their crops.
-To mitigate the losses, the authorities have increased patrols, purchased additional speedboats for patrol, and created artificial highlands for shelter.

 Several corridors have been set up for the safe passage of animals across National Highway–37 which skirts around the southern boundary of the park.
-To prevent the spread of diseases and to maintain the genetic distinctness of the wild species, systematic steps such as immunization of livestock in surrounding villages and fencing of sensitive areas of the park, which are susceptible to encroachment by local cattle, are undertaken periodically.

 Water pollution due to run-off from pesticides from tea gardens, and run-off from a petroleum refinery at Numaligarh, pose a hazard to the ecology of the region.
-Invasive species such as Mimosa and wild rose have posed a threat to the native plants in the region.
-To control the growth and irradiation of invasive species, research on biological methods for controlling weeds, manual uprooting and weeding before seed settling are carried out at regular intervals.

 Grassland management techniques, such as controlled burning, are effected annually to avoid forest fires.